ibm-cloud-docs/vmwaresolutions/services/pio_installing.md

 * Removing the {{site.data.keyword.cloud_notm}} Endpoint
 * Uninstalling on-premises components
 * Uninstalling the HDM IO filter
-* Unregistering the HDM vCenter plug-in
+* Unregistering the HDM vCenter Server plug-in
 * Deleting the PrimaryIO appliance

 For more information, see the uninstallation section in the [PrimaryIO HDM - Installation Guide](https://www.primaryio.com/free-downloads-2/){:external}.